redis-developer/skillmarket/README.md

 of objects, so they can be prefixed with their type, so a key would take the form of `<object_type>:<id>`.

 An index will then be used on this hash data structure, to efficiently search for values of given fields.
-The following diagram taken from the RediSearch docs exeplifies this with a database for movies:
+The following diagram taken from theRedis Searchdocs exeplifies this with a database for movies:
 ![secondary-index](./secondary-index.png)

 Use the `help @hash` command (or refer to the [documentation](https://redis.io/commands#hash)) to get a list